gizemdogafiliz/aerial-tactile-sim/README.md

 ### Phase 2+: Docker (Gazebo + TeleKyb3)

 The TeleKyb3 stack (GenoM3, Gazebo Ionic, all aerial control components) runs inside a Docker image provided by the course.
-Cannot be installed natively -- requires robotpkg, GenoM3 middleware, pocolibs, and 9+ custom components.
+Cannot be installed natively (requires robotpkg, GenoM3 middleware, pocolibs, and 9+ custom components).

 **Starting the Docker environment:**